neutrinonerd3333/rl-play/README.md

 Choosing hyperparameters is tricky business, as anyone who has had to wrangle with neural nets knows.
-In particular, alpha is, as all learning rates are, very finicky.
+In particular, α is, as all learning rates are, very finicky.
-Much like learning rates in stochastic gradient descent, we can ask alpha to *decay*.
+Much like learning rates in stochastic gradient descent, we can ask α to *decay*.
 Our code implements a linear decay.
-To ask that alpha decay from 0.8 to 0.1 over 100 episodes, we can write
+To ask that α decay from 0.8 to 0.1 over 100 episodes, we can write
 ```
 python cartpole-run.py --alpha 0.8 --alpha-min 0.1 --anneal 100
 ```
-and say that we let alpha linearly *anneal* over 100 episodes from 0.8 to 0.1.
+and say that we let α linearly *anneal* over 100 episodes from 0.8 to 0.1.

-We can also anneal epsilon in the same way.
+We can also anneal ε in the same way.
 Indeed, we might want our agent to have an exploration-heavy start and slowly shift toward exploitation.
-In fact, alpha and epsilon are annealed by default;
+In fact, α and ε are annealed by default;
-the flags `--gamma` and `--alpha` merely let you specify *initial* values of the hyperparameters.
+flags like `--alpha` merely let you specify
+*initial* values of hyperparameters.
-To get rid of annealing, just set `--gamma-min` to be the same as `--gamma`, or likewise for `--alpha-min`.
+To get rid of annealing for α, just set `--alpha-min` to be the same as `--alpha`.
+We can do the same with ε.

-You can also anneal gamma,
+You can also anneal γ,
 but the code does not by default.
 You shouldn't really have to do so in the tabular case.
-Indeed, gamma has an intuitive interpretation as a proxy for the expected lifetime of the agent per episode, with the characteristic lifetime given by (1 - gamma)^(-1).
+Indeed, γ has an intuitive interpretation as a proxy for the expected lifetime of the agent per episode, with the characteristic lifetime given by (1 - γ)^(-1).
-So for an agent we expect to live for 100 turns, we should approximately set gamma = 0.99.
+So for an agent we expect to live for 100 turns, we should approximately set γ = 0.99.

 Note that the annealing time specified by `--anneal` is *shared* by all parameters that we anneal: